 The Lily and the Crown is a lesbian romance about daring to risk your heart with someone you shouldn’t.

 Do you have a review, guest post, interview, or blog post you’d like to feature on I Heart Lesfic?
-Is yes, please email me at firstname.lastname@example.org.
+If yes, please email me at email@example.com.